mui/toolpad/docs/data/toolpad/getting-started/first-app.md

 1. Locate the **Add query** button inside the inspector.
 Press it and choose **HTTP request**.

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-2.png", "alt":"Choose HTTP request", "caption":"The Add query menu", "zoom": false, "indent": 1  }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-2.png", "alt":"Choose HTTP request", "caption":"The Add query menu", "zoom": false  }}

 3. We'll be using the [dog API](https://dog.ceo/dog-api/) for this tutorial.
 First give the query a unique name: `dogQuery`.
 Then, set `https://dog.ceo/api/breeds/list/all` as the **URL**.
 Click the **Preview** button to inspect the result of this request, and expand the `message` object in the response.
 If all went well, it will look like this: